gantry/docs-old/Docs/wordpress/tutorials/custom_mainbody_layout.md

 Adding A new Custom Layout Combo
 --------------------------------
-We assume that you have a specific need for a new layout combination that is not provided in these variables, and therefore not available to you in the template Administrator. let's say for some reason you want a really large body on the right, and a very skinny sidebar-a on the left.
+We assume that you have a specific need for a new layout combination that is not provided in these variables, and therefore not available to you in the template settings. let's say for some reason you want a really large body on the right, and a very skinny sidebar-a on the left.
 That would translate into a sidebar-a of **2 columns**, and the mainbody with **10 columns** of space.

 Rather than adding these values directly into the Gantry framework core files, we can override these variables as you can with most things in Gantry.
 To do this simply open up your `gantry.config.php` file in your Gantry-powered template.
-In the case of the Gantry core template this would be located at `templates/[YOUR_TEMPLATE]/gantry.config.php`.
+In the case of the Gantry core template this would be located at `wp-content/themes/[YOUR_TEMPLATE]/gantry.config.php`.
 Then merely copy the Gantry-core `$gantry_default_pushpullschemas` and `$gantry_default_mainbodyschemacombos` variables into the template's `gantry.config.php` file at the bottom.

 Next we will need to edit the two variables to add the appropriate layout: